Kennethlee83/Web3RetroGames/README.md

 **All Rights Reserved** - Unauthorized use, copying, modification, or distribution is strictly prohibited.

-For commercial licensing inquiries: licensing@wead.io
+For commercial licensing inquiries: licensing@ www.wead.info

 ## 📞 Contact